nlamo/db-class-website/README.md

 - A 'Project Overview' document has been provided to provide reasonable assumptions and describe the functionality of the application.
 - The UI (dashboard) for 'Employer' is basically complete, apart from minor changes.
 - The UI (dashboard) for 'User' is also basically complete, apart from bits of tweaking.
+- The UIs for payments for 'Employer' and 'User' have been created.
 - 'Create New Account' page has been completed for employer.
 - 'Create New Account' page has been completed for user.
 - Login validation for user/employer mostly complete, including validating by user category.